ZhenqiLiu-Jason/zliu3_cs4080_project1/README.txt

 # Go to the sources directory
 cd sources

-# Run the image generation program
+# Run the code by typing
-python
+python generate_data.py

-# Generate PDF using LaTex
-cd ..
-pdflatex cs4080_project_1_report.tex
-pdflatex cs4080_project_1_report.tex

-Note:
+Note: The time to run the code depends largely on the size of the graph.